tableau/hyper-db/website/docs/sql/window.md

 less than 3.

-When a query involves multiple window functions, it is possible to write out each one with a separate `OVER` clause, but this is duplicative and error-prone if the same windowing behavior is wanted for several functions.
+When a query involves multiple window functions, it is possible to write out each one with a separate `OVER` clause, but this is redundant and error-prone if the same windowing behavior is wanted for several functions.
 Instead, each windowing behavior can be named in a `WINDOW` clause and then referenced in `OVER`.
 For example: